2017, Vol. 4 Issue 2, Part A

 How to cite this article:

 Abu Sayeed Muhammad Sharif, Md.
 Shafiqul Islam, Md.
-Nesarul Hoque and Md.
+Nesarul Hoque, Md.
 Simul Bhuyan.
 Spatial and temporal environmental effect of lower Meghna River & its estuary on phytoplankton, Bangladesh.
-International Journal of Fauna and Biological Studies.
-2017; 4(2): 13-22.
+Int J Fauna Biol Stud 2017;4(2):13-22.